 The more you smoke, the more likely you'll get osteoporosis.
 Aim to cut down or, better still, quit smoking altogether.
 A great place to start is to check out the Quit Now website and its variety of information and tools to support you in quitting smoking.

 The Quit Now: My QuitBuddy is a personalised interactive app with quit tips, daily motivational messages and countdown to quitting reminders.
 The user records their goals in pictures, words or audio messages and the panic button when craving provides a range of distractions.
 Call the Quitline on 13 7848 or a buddy from the app, or post a note on the community board.
 The Quit Now: My QuitBuddy is free to download on iPhone, iPad and Android phones.
 To install visit iTunes online store or Google Play store.

 Cut out the salt

 Salt is thought to speed up the body's loss of calcium.
 So try to limit your daily salt intake to the recommended amount.
-Australian adults are recommended to consume less than 4g salt (equivalent to 1,600mg sodium) with 6g salt (equivalent to 2,300mg of sodium) the maximum daily upper limit.
-This upper limit is equivalent to about a teaspoon of salt.
+Australian adults are recommended to consume is less 2000 mg of sodium a day — that’s less than a teaspoon of salt.

 Try not to add salt to your food, flavouring with herbs or a squeeze of lemon juice can be a good substitute.